dklann/pacifica-tech-package/docs/confessor/regular-maintenance/DST.md

 between 2:00 AM and 3:00 AM (if there is one), or you can simply shorten the show that crosses the 2:00 AM hour (if that's how your schedule is set up).

-You must lengthen your schedule in the Fall (by adding an hour of programming to the schedule), just as the day is one hour longer when switching to _Standard Time_.
+You must lengthen your schedule in the Fall by adding an hour of programming to the schedule, just as the day is one hour longer when switching from _DST_ to _Standard Time_.

-How this "shortening" and "lengthening" happens is more or less up to you and your station's schedule.
+How this "shortening" and "lengthening" happens is completely up to you and your station's schedule.

-### Spring Forward (Lose an Hour of Programming) ###
+### Spring Forward (Delete an Hour of Programming) ###

 When you log in to your Confessor and navigate to your station's schedule for the week of the time change **to** _DST_ you will notice that there is no 2AM hour